K\"ahler groups and subdirect products of surface groups: A new construction method

-with $g_l$ a regular holomorphic fibration and $f_l$ surjective holomorphic with isolated singularities and connected fibres.
-Assume further that the smooth compact fibre $F_l$ of $g_l$ is connected and aspherical.
+with $g_l$ a holomorphic submersion with connected fibres, and $f_l$ surjective holomorphic with isolated singularities and connected fibres.
+Assume further that the smooth fibre $F_l$ of $g_l$ is aspherical.
 We denote by $\overline{H}_l$ the connected smooth generic fibre of $h_l$ and by $H_l$ the connected smooth generic fibre of $f_l$.